Faltenreich/Diaguard/README.md

 There is none.

 Diaguard exists for three reasons: for learning, for fun and for saying thank you.
 This app kickstarted the career of a professional software developer by leading through the whole software lifecycle: creating a concept, building software from scratch, publishing it to the masses and maintaining a legacy project with additions sprinkled here and there.
 Additionally it was and is pure fun to enhance this app and to see feedback from a helpful and thankful community.
 Last but not least Diaguard is a way of giving something back, back to the people who share a similar or worse fate.
 You are not alone.

+#### Code of conduct

+Diaguard should help diabetics with monitoring their diabetes.
+It should be able to replace the handwritten diary completely and to supplement tasks like basal rate tests or carb counting.
+It should help diabetologists with monitoring their patients regularly and when preparing a health insurance application.

+Diaguard's users should always be and feel in full control.
+All user-generated data must stay on the same device until the user explicitely decides to transfer something to another device, e.g. during an export or backup.
+Nothing is shared with remote services and network is only used to read data from a food database.</br>User data must not be lost.
+Therefor database migrations enable user data to be carried from version 1.0 to any existing and upcoming release.

+Diaguard should be accessible to most people.
+Therefor its design is heavily influenced by the [Material Design Guidelines](https://material.io/design) and tested with accessibility tools like [TalkBack](https://play.google.com/store/apps/details?id=com.google.android.marvin.talkback) and [Accessibility Scanner](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor).

+Diaguard should only be used under the supervision of a diabetologist.</br>
+Diaguard should not be used by minors without the supervision of a parent or legal guardian.</br>
+Diaguard is not a medical app and serves no therapeutical purpose.

 ## Legal